 - Is accurate and complete.

 Right to an Accounting of Disclosures.
-This is a list of the disclosures of your protected health information we have made that (1) was not made to carry out treatment, payment, or health care operations, (2) was not authorized by you, or (3) was not part of a limited data set whereby disclosures do not directly identify you.
-To request a list of disclosures you must submit your request in writing to Medical Records, Haven, 4200 NW 90th Blvd, Gainesville, FL 32606.
+Except as otherwise required by law or regulation, this is a list of the disclosures of your protected health information we have made that (1) was not made to carry out treatment, payment, or health care operations, (2) was not authorized by you, or (3) was not part of a limited data set whereby disclosures do not directly identify you.
+To request a list of disclosures you must submit your request in writing to Medical Records, HAVEN, 4200 NW 90th Blvd, Gainesville, FL 32606.
 Your request must state a time period that may not be longer than six years and may not include dates before April 14, 2003, as provided by federal law.
 Your request should indicate in what form you want the list, on paper or electronically.
 The first list you request within a 12-month period will be free.
-For additional lists within the same 12 month period, we may charge you the costs of providing the list.
+For additional lists within the same 12-month period, we may charge you the costs of providing the list.
 We will notify you of the cost and you may withdraw or modify your request at that time before costs are incurred.

 Right to Request Restrictions.
 To request a restriction or limitation on the health information we use or disclose about you for treatment, payment or health care operations.
 You also have the right to request a limit on the health information we disclose about you to someone who is involved in your care or the payment for your care, like a family member or friend.
 For example, you could ask that we not use or disclose information about a surgery you had.
-Or if you are in one of our hospice facilities, you may request that we not acknowledge to those who call by phone that you are staying there.
-We are not required to agree to your request.
-If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.
-To request restrictions, you must make your request in writing to The Medical Records Manager, Haven, 4200 NW 90th Blvd, Gainesville, FL 32606.
+Or if you are in one of our hospice facilities, you may request that we not acknow-ledge to those who call by phone that you are staying there.
+We are not required to agree to your request unless the request is to restrict disclosure to a health plan, pertains solely to a health care item or service you have paid for out of pocket in full, is for the purpose of carrying out payment or health care operations and is not otherwise required by law.
+If we do agree to other restrictions, we will comply with your request unless the information is needed to provide you emergency treatment.
+To request restrictions, you must make your request in writing to the Medical Records Manager, HAVEN, 4200 NW 90th Blvd, Gainesville, FL 32606.
 In your request, you must tell us (1) what information you want to limit; (2) whether you want to limit our use, disclosure or both; and (3) to whom you want the limits to apply, for example, disclosures to your children.

 We reserve the right to change this Notice.
 We reserve the right to make the revised or changed Notice effective for health information we already have about you as well as any information we receive in the future.
 We will post a copy of the current Notice in HAVEN owned facilities and offices and on our website.
-The Notice will contain on the first page, the effective date.
-In addition, each time you are admitted to Haven for health care services, we will offer you a copy of the current Notice in effect.
+The Notice will contain the effective date.

 You will not be penalized for filing a complaint, nor will your care be affected in any way for filing a complaint.